Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 **Authentication:** Required (Bearer Token)

 **Description:**
-Get a list of all your confirmed friends with their profile information.
+Get a list of all your confirmed friends.
+Returns only the friend's ID, name, and profile image.

 **Example Request:**
 ```bash